 - Learn the etiquette for your chosen social media app.
 On Twitter you can share multiple times per day, but on Facebook you may only want to share something every few days.

 - Use it to showcase your art work, items for sale, share art tips, supplies you use, your sketchbook, whatever you can think of.
+You can even sell your art directly through your website.

 - Connect with other art bloggers.
 Follow/like/comment on their posts.